ethanbrooks/ghost-ecs-fargate-pipeline/README.md

 1. Creates the CloudWatch Logs Group for Ghost
 1. Creates a Lamba-backed Custom Resource to set up the database for IAM authentication and add the app's user

-The `ghost-deploy-fargate.template` CloudFormation template deploys Ghost to Fargate.
+The `ghost-deploy-fargate.json` CloudFormation template deploys Ghost to Fargate.
 This is invoked in the quickstart by the CodePipeline.

-The `ghost-container/ghost-container-build.template` Template sets up a CodeBuild project to build our container image
+The `ghost-container/ghost-container-build.json` Template sets up a CodeBuild project to build our container image

-The `ghost-container/ghost-container-build-pipeline.template` Template sets up a CodePipeline to watch the CodeCommit repo and run the build and deploy on changes
+The `ghost-container/ghost-container-build-pipeline.json` Template sets up a CodePipeline to watch the CodeCommit repo and run the build and deploy on changes

-The `quickstart/clair-deploy-fargate.template` Template deploys the Clair scanner used by CodeBuild.
+The `quickstart/clair-deploy-fargate.json` Template deploys the Clair scanner used by CodeBuild.
 For more information on that see (https://github.com/jasonumiker/clair-ecs-fargate)

 These templates were created by using Troposphere (https://github.com/cloudtools/troposphere) in the corresponding `.py` files.